Conflict of interest related FAQs

 What is the process used to obtain disclosures from investigators and research staff?

-Annually the Call to Disclose is emailed to any individual paid on a research code.
-A completed form is required at least annually and the COI/COC policy requires that a disclosure form be updated within 30 days of a change to an Outside Interest.
+A completed Outside Interest disclosure form is required at least annually and the COI/COC policy requires that a disclosure form be updated within 30 days of a change to an Outside Interest.
 COI/COC forms are collected and managed by DOSI-COI.
+Annually, a Call to Disclose is emailed to regular rank and non-tenure track faculty, and any individual paid on a research code.
+This Call to Disclose will direct recipients to the Outside Interest disclosure form.

 What needs to be reported in the disclosure form?